 - You want to re-use an already-approved MAC address on a new device — the reason many routers have a “MAC clone” feature.

-- You know your computer has been blocked from a network and want to get another chance to get connected.
+- You know your computer has been blocked or restricted from a network and want to sneak through.
+(Sorry, daddy!
+Your Parental Control settings will no longer be in effect!)

 - You’re about to join a new network — like a public Wi-Fi — and don’t want folks to know your device’s real MAC.